 Curt Hennig – Early Wrestling Career

-Leonice, the wife of Curt Hennig, told a funny story on Curt’s WWE documentary of the time the two of them were at Vince McMahon’s house just after Curt signed a deal with the company.
+Leonice Hennig, Curt’s wife, shared a funny story of when the two of them were at Vince McMahon’s house just after Curt signed a deal with the company.
 They were asked to come up with a name for Hennig to use in the WWF.
-Thinking his name had to be an alliteration, they came up with names such as “Hurricane” Hennig, “Heroic” Hennig, and King Curtis!
-They struggled to come up with something catchy so Vince asked him, “What do you like to do?”
-Curt replied, “I like to hunt, fish, play basketball, golf- I love just about everything.”
+Thinking his name had to be an alliteration, they came up with names such as "Hurricane" Hennig, "Heroic" Hennig, and King Curtis!
+They struggled to come up with something catchy, so Vince asked him, "What do you like to do?"
+Curt replied, "I like to hunt, fish, play basketball, golf- I love just about everything."

-Now, as talented as Curt Hennig was at all of the sports in these vignettes, Bruce Prichard in the documentary pulled back the curtain a bit by saying that while he was really great at everything that he did, once those cameras started rolling, Curt would miss every shot he took.
+As talented as Curt was in these vignettes, Bruce Prichard pulled back the curtain by saying that every time the cameras started rolling, Curt would miss every shot he took!
 He got a bit camera shy.
-To get around this, Bruce told the cameramen to just keep the cameras rolling.
-This way, Curt didn’t know the cameras were on and he would be more relaxed while taking his shots.
+To get around this, Bruce told the cameramen to keep the cameras rolling.
+This way, Curt didn’t know the cameras were on, and he would be more relaxed while taking his shots.
 Everything was then spliced together nicely in post-production.

-In the ring though, he was one of the best.
+In the ring, though, he was one of the best.
 He had the perfect dropkick, the perfect suplex, the perfect clothesline, and of course, the Perfect-plex.
-Everything he did was smooth in the ring and he made anyone who stepped into the ring with him look like a million bucks.
-He really matched his Perfect moniker brilliantly and he did it all with cocky arrogance.
-During his ring entrances, he would spit his gum out and slap it with his hand in the air.
-He never missed once!
-And in one memorable occasion, Mr. Perfect threw his gym towel behind his back and without even looking, manager Bobby Heenan caught it behind his back.
+Everything he did was smooth in the ring, and he made anyone who stepped into the ring with him look like a million bucks.
+He matched his Perfect moniker brilliantly, and he did it all with cocky arrogance.
+He would spit his gum out during his ring entrances and slap it with his hand in the air.
+He never missed it once!
+And on one memorable occasion, Mr. Perfect threw his gym towel behind his back, and without even looking, manager Bobby Heenan caught it behind his back.
 What a perfect pair!

 But before his time as champion, Mr. Perfect enlisted the help of a particular genius of fame and renown.

-On this Mr. Perfect episode of The Genius Cast, Lanny shared a story for the very first time.
-The two of them were invited to the Regis Philbin Show (a very popular morning show on national television in America at the time) the very morning Curt Hennig was set to face Hulk Hogan at Madison Square Garden for the WWF Heavyweight Championship.
+On this Mr. Perfect episode of The Genius Cast, Lanny shared a story of the time the two of them were invited to the Regis Philbin Show the morning Curt Hennig was set to face Hulk Hogan at Madison Square Garden for the WWF Heavyweight Championship.
 As Lanny explains, Curt wasn’t exactly in the best of moods before the interview took place.